Did David fight Goliath

 Submit Bible questions, through our easy to use form,

 to our team of mature Christians known as the Email Evangelists.

 Question: Did a young King David fight the Philistine giant Goliath AND his four brothers?
 Did he take five slingshot stones into battle so that he could kill them all?

 The exact length of the ancient cubit, using modern measurement standards, varies depending on the source used.
-Various Bible commentaries place the length of a cubit anywhere from 17 inches (43.2 centimeters) to 21 inches (53.3 centimeters).
-The length of a span is believed to have been around 9 inches (22.9 centimeters).
-Conservatively, the giant that opposed Israel was 9 feet 3 inches tall or 2.82 meters and likely was a bit bigger!
-Compare this to the average height of a U.S. male (2003-2006 data) of 5 feet 10 inches (1.8 meters).
+Various Bible commentaries place the length of a cubit anywhere from 43 centimeters to 53 centimeters.
+The length of a span is believed to have been around 23 centimeters.
+Goliath, the giant of Gath, was easily 2.8 meters tall and likely bigger (see 1Samuel 17:5 - 7).

 Goliath wore a protective coat that weighed at least 78 U.S. pounds (35.4 kilograms).
 Several commentaries place the weight of the coat at an amazing 156 U.S. pounds (70.8 kilograms)!
 The length of his spear may have been as long as 26 feet (7.9 meters).
 The head alone on his spear weighed at least 17 pounds U.S. (7.7 kilograms).
 He was a formidable opponent indeed!

 It's interesting that you mentioned the coincidence of picking up five slingshot stones and Goliath having four similarly gigantic brothers.
 Now we know from 2Samuel 21:16 - 22, especially the last verse, that there were at least four other Philistine giants.
 There is, however, no record of these other four challenging the army of Israel.